-The Board has delegated to the BRC responsibility to advise the Board on Kroo's risk appetite, tolerance and strategy and assist the Board in their implementation, including monitoring Kroo's actual risk profile against its risk appetite.
+The Board has delegated to the BRC responsibility to advise the Board on Kroo's risk appetite, tolerance and strategy and assist the Board in its implementation including monitoring Kroo's actual risk profile against its risk appetite.

-The BRC is also responsible for reviewing the effectiveness of the risk management function, overseeing Kroo's overall risk culture, promoting an open and collaborative attitude and approach towards risk management, and monitoring the effectiveness of Kroo's internal controls and internal risk management framework.
+The BRC is also responsible for reviewing the effectiveness of the Risk Management Function; overseeing Kroo's overall risk culture, promoting an open and collaborative attitude and approach towards risk management, and monitoring the effectiveness of Kroo's internal controls and internal risk management framework.

-The BRC is chaired by an Independent Non-Executive Director and meets bi-monthly.
+The BRC is chaired by an Independent Non-Executive Director and met 7 times during 2022.